J.P. Morgan Believes Apple (AAPL) Won't Stop Here

-According to TipRanks.com, Chatterjee is a 4-star analyst with an average return of 10.6% and a 54.9% success rate.
-Chatterjee covers the Technology sector, focusing on stocks such as Keysight Technologies, Viavi Solutions, and Avaya Holdings.
+According to TipRanks.com, Chatterjee is a 4-star analyst with an average return of 12.5% and a 60.2% success rate.
+Chatterjee covers the Technology sector, focusing on stocks such as Keysight Technologies, Juniper Networks, and Viavi Solutions.

-Apple has an analyst consensus of Moderate Buy, with a price target consensus of $373.57, implying a 2.6% upside from current levels.
-In a report issued on July 13, Wedbush also assigned a Buy rating to the stock with a $450.00 price target.
+Apple has an analyst consensus of Moderate Buy, with a price target consensus of $379.10, a 0.6% upside from current levels.
+In a report issued on July 15, Needham also assigned a Buy rating to the stock with a $450.00 price target.

 See today’s analyst top recommended stocks >>